 On November 25th, 1985, at the coveted Madison Square Garden in New York City, a controversy occurred in the ring between then-champion, Wendi Richter and The Spider (a.k.a.
-Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.* The incident was brought about by Vince McMahon’s need to take the title away from Richter after she tried to renegotiate her contract with the company.
+Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.* The incident was brought on by Vince McMahon’s need to take the title away from Richter after she tried to renegotiate her contract with the company.